WORKING TO PRESERVE JEWISH TRADITION

 Howard Neviser, President

-SHABBAT SERVICES – WATCH THIS SPACE FOR CHANGES
+SHABBAT SERVICES – CANCELLED THIS WEEK

 We invite you to join us.
 For information about joining our Zoom service or any other Temple functions please call the Temple at 252-638-4545 or contact us via this website.
 After speaking with you we will be happy to send you a link to a Zoom service.

-COMING EVENTS – See Our New Temple Brochure
+NEWS – See Our New Temple Brochure